xlilos/CS386-Group2/deliverables/Deliverable_4.md

    “Describe how you are deploying your system in production.
 Remember that AWS Educate offers free credits for students.
 See the tutorial at https://dockercurriculum.com/ on how to create a container and deploy it on AWS.
 Provide a link for the system in production”

 - We have the system up and running.
 We are using a group member’s Raspberry Pi as a server to run the website we will be using for Peer Pad.
+The server will run our website but will also hold all the documents submitted by users.

 ## 6. Licensing